Buyer - beware

 - raise the puppies in their home with lots of human contact and handling

-- not allow you to take a puppy home before 10-12 weeks of age - the last few weeks with the litter mates and mother are critically important to healthy puppy development and should not be rushed
+- generally not allow you to take a puppy home before 10-12 weeks of age - the last few weeks with the litter mates and mother are critically important to healthy puppy development and should not be rushed

-- provide you information about the pedigree and health issues relevant to both the breed and her line of dogs
+- provide you information about the pedigree and health issues relevant to both the breed and her line of dogs and especially the parents

 - ask you many questions before agreeing to sell you a puppy - after all she is entrusting you with not only a big investment of time and money, but a labour of love.
 Expect to be asked about your plans for the dog, your lifestyle, your resources, your home and yard etc. Expect to be quizzed on your knowledge of the breed and its characteristic temperament, adult size, health issues etc. She will want to know you have been diligent in learning about the breed before committing a dog to your care.

 - ask you to sign a purchase agreement that includes commitments as to what you will do if the puppy does not work out for your family.
 The purchase agreement will also include requirements regarding spay and neutering and various other commitments.
+The purchase agreement will also define refund policies.

 - have the puppies microchipped or tattooed before they leave her care